-This is by far the best method for defrosting meat and fish if you plan ahead.
-Simply move the desired amount of meat or fish (most of our offerings are individually wrapped or in small packages within the case, which makes this easy) from your freezer to the refrigerator well in advance of when you hope to cook it.
-Be sure to either leave it sealed in its package or put it in a sealed container and to place it below all foods that you intend to eat raw or simply reheat in order to protect against any possible juice contamination.
-It’s true that thawing in a cold environment takes substantially longer, but doing so ensures the food never becomes warm or experiences damaging temperature fluctuations.
+This is by far the best method for defrosting meat and fish if you can plan ahead.
+While thawing in a cold environment takes substantially longer, doing so ensures the food never becomes warm or experiences damaging temperature fluctuations.
+Simply move the desired amount of meat or fish from your freezer to the refrigerator well in advance of when you hope to cook it.
+(Most of our offerings are individually wrapped or in small packages within the case, which makes this easy.)
+To protect against any possible juice contamination, be sure to either leave the package sealed or put it in a closed container and place it on a shelf below any other foods that you intend to eat raw or just reheat.

 Don’t have time to thaw in the fridge?
 Sink thawing is the way to go.
-Simply place your product, still wrapped or in a sealed container (preferably with as little room between the meat/fish and the top of the container as possible) and run a light but steady stream of cold water over it (yes, cold water.
-Cold, flowing water defrosts remarkably quickly).
-It will still take some time, depending on the thickness of the meat or fish, but it again ensures that things don’t thaw unevenly or sit at a temperature above 41 degrees (assuming you don’t forget about them).
+Place your product, still wrapped or in a closed container (preferably one with as little room as possible between the food and the top of the container) in a deep bowl in your sink and run a light but steady stream of cold water over it—that’s right, cold water.
+Cold, flowing water defrosts remarkably quickly.
+It will still take some time, depending on the thickness of the meat or fish but it ensures that the food doesn’t thaw unevenly or sit at a temperature above 41 degrees—assuming you don’t forget about them.

 What about thawing in the microwave?

 Please don’t thaw our products in the microwave.
-By offering items like Kobe beef, Kurobuta pork, Alaskan Spot prawns and New Zealand lamb, we are selling the finest proteins available.
+Items like Kobe beef, Kurobuta pork, Alaskan Spot prawns and New Zealand lamb, are among the finest proteins available.
 It would be a shame to turn them into rubber, wouldn’t it?
 Microwaves have a bad habit of thawing the inside of meats slowly while cooking the outside.
-This not only damages the taste and texture, but can be unsafe as well.
-Sure it’s fast, but it’s not really worth it.
+This not only damages the taste and texture but can be unsafe as well.
+Sure, it’s fast, but it’s not really worth it.

-Can’t I just throw them on the grill/in the oven frozen?
+Can’t I just throw meat or fish on the grill or in the oven frozen?